 "Shiraga" means silver hair in Japanese, as the white part of Negi sliced into immaculate thin strips resembles beautiful silver hair.
 Leaving Negi strips in water for a few minutes would cause them to curl up, which in turn would make Negi look more voluminous, adding elegance to your plate.

 - First, Slice off the root and the green part of Negi (you can use the green part of Negi for other cooking).
-Slice the white part of Negi into 2-inch length.
+Slice the white part of Negi into 2-inch lengths.

 - Make a lengthwise incision and remove the soft yellow green core of Negi.
-Stack the remaining white part of Negi and cut into fine julienne strips.
+Stack the remaining white part of Negi, hold them flat against the cutting board, and carefully slice into fine julienne strips.
 Soak in cold water for 10 minutes.

-- Sprinkle with sea salt, black pepper, olive oil, and squeeze lemon as a final touch.
+- Lightly drizzle olive oil over the Shiraga Negi, and squeeze lemon as a final touch.